vladmandic/pigallery/README.md

     batchProcessing: 1,      // how many images to process in parallel

 Optionally edit `client/model.js` to select active models
-Note that models can be loaded from either local storage or directly from an external http location such as <tfhub.com>
+Note that models can be loaded from either local storage or directly from an external http location

 ### Run